Tauffer-Consulting/domino/docs/source/pages/run_local_kind.rst

 - Download and install the necessary Helm charts
 - Expose the chosen services

 If everything worked as expected, you should see a success message in your terminal.
-You can then navigate to :code:`localhost:3000` to access the Domino frontend service.
+You can then navigate to :code:`localhost` to access the Domino frontend service.

 .. image:: /_static/media/domino-create-success.png